2020 Investor Year of Action on Antimicrobial Resistance: Find out more

 The global regulatory landscape is moving to phase out the routine non-therapeutic use, and consumers, civil society organisations and the media are increasingly scrutinising corporate practice on this issue.
 Companies that fail to act are likely to face significant impacts on their reputation and brand, threatening sales and profits .

-AMR is a material risk not only for food companies but presents a systemic risk across multiple sectors including the pharmaceutical, healthcare and insurance industries.
+Not only does AMR present a material risk for food companies, but it is also a systemic risk across multiple sectors, including the pharmaceutical, healthcare and insurance industries.
 Immediate action is required to preserve the efficacy of antibiotics against diseases in both humans and animals.
-Thus, we, the undersigned investors, view reform of the non-therapeutic use of antibiotics in livestock production as both necessary to protect public health and as essential to risk mitigation and long-term value creation, and therefore material to evaluating a company’s prospects and to our portfolios.
+We, therefore, view reform of the non-therapeutic use of antibiotics in livestock production as both necessary for public health, and essential for risk mitigation and long-term value creation.
+We also consider it material when evaluating a company’s prospects in line with our portfolios.

-We therefore support the establishment of a comprehensive antibiotics policy that includes clear timelines for phasing out routine, non-therapeutic use of antibiotics across all livestock, seafood and poultry supply chains.
-We enclose a best practice policy on antibiotics stewardship that has been developed in consultation with leading industry and issue experts to provide guidance to food companies, including both meat producers and purchasers (such as retailers and restaurants) in the development of their individual policies.
+Thus, we support the establishment of a comprehensive antibiotics policy that includes clear timelines for phasing out routine, non-therapeutic use of antibiotics across all livestock, seafood and poultry supply chains.
+We enclose a best practice policy on antibiotics stewardship, which has been developed in consultation with leading industry and issue experts to provide guidance to food companies, including both meat producers and purchasers (such as retailers and restaurants), in the development of their individual policies.